Professor, Learning Sciences

 Phone: (847) 467-1871

-David N. Rapp is an associate professor in both the School of Education and Social Policy, and the Department of Psychology, at Northwestern University.
+David N. Rapp is a professor in both the School of Education and Social Policy, and the Department of Psychology, at Northwestern University.

 Comprehension involves a dynamic, interactive set of processes that includes 1) the activation of prior knowledge, 2) the use of that activated knowledge along with information in current focus to generate understandings beyond what was explicitly presented, and 3) the potential updating or revision of memory.
 David Rapp’s program of research examines how these processes function both successfully and unsuccessfully during learning experiences.
 The goal of his work is to describe the complex interactions between learning processes and learning experiences that drive comprehension, and to influence those factors in the pursuit of best learning practices.
 To address this goal, he has pursued three related lines of research at the intersect of cognitive science and educational psychology.
 The first examines the role of readers’ background knowledge and expectations in the comprehension and representation of text.
 His second line of work examines conditions that foster learning from text (with learning defined as building and updating memory for what we read).
 In a third line, he applies his research findings to the design of effective educational interventions and teaching methodologies.
 This has included fostering comprehension in struggling readers and the development of novel visualizations for the presentation of complex scientific topics in classroom settings.
 His applications of this work have been funded by the Institute for Education Sciences, the National Science Foundation, and the National Institute on Aging.
 He is currently coordinator of the Learning Sciences program at Northwestern University.